MicrosoftDocs/visualstudio-docs/docs/ide/reference/move-type-to-matching-file.md

 ## How-to

-1. Highlight or place the text cursor inside the name of the type to move:
+1. Place the text cursor inside the name of the type to move:

    - C#: